-Two of Maine Substance Use Prevention Services partners — Healthy Community Coalition of Greater Franklin County and Choose to Be Healthy at York Hospital — have been awarded Innovation Projects this year based on a competitive application process.
+Three of Maine Substance Use Prevention Services partners — Choose to Be Healthy at York Hospital, Healthy Androscoggin, and Healthy Communities of the Capital Area — have been awarded Innovation Projects this year based on a competitive application process.
 These projects aim to adapt an existing substance use prevention approach to address a new area of need, setting, or population in order to identify new programs or practices to close gaps.

 - Choose to Be Healthy will be creating a unique media campaign to educate high school students and parents in their local communities to reduce marijuana use in their community.